oscarjackpiastri/oscarjackpiastri/README.md

 <details>
   <summary>click 4 ext.</summary>
   <br>
-  im into formula 1 right now, supporting mclaren. my hobbies are music, drawing, drumming, singing and military. speaking of, i had just done two days in the military (cool experience!) i'm a college student studying and practicing law. if you recognize me, no, you do not.
+  im into formula 1 right now, supporting mclaren. my hobbies are music, singing and aviation. speaking of, i had just done two days in the military (cool experience!) i'm a college student studying and practicing law. if you recognize me, no, you do not.
 </details>

 i have a life and dont have time for petty internet discourse :). busy with college<br>